Call for an Initial Consultation (908) 561-5577

 The study found the following sports concussion statistics:

-• The rate of injury was six times higher for competition and games than for practice.
+• The injury rate was six times higher for competition and games than for practice.

 • The highest concussion totals per sport were as follows (from high to low):